ccard/csci565Project3/README.md

 is still running.
 The only fault that the downloader is not tolerant to is the tracking server either failing before or while processing the downloaders query.
 Once the tracking server returns the result of the query the downloader no longer cares if the tracking server is running or not.
-It able to download all files that the tracking server told it about so long as the peers willing to upload them are running.
-The downloader it tolerant of corrupted files because it hashes the received file with *sha1* and compares it with the expected hash it got from the tracking server.
+Its able to download all files that the tracking server told it about so long as the peers willing to upload them are running.
+The downloader is tolerant of corrupted files because it hashes the received file with *sha1* and compares it with the expected hash it got from the tracking server.
 If the hashes are not the same it goes to another node that is willing to upload the file, so long as one